 This is especially true since the 2007-2010 crash and the subsequent additional regulations & requirements that have been imposed and implemented into the mortgage market.

-Having been in the industry for over 20+ years, I have seen the workload for brokers increased dramatically.
-There are now extra compliance checks, additional money laundering checks and lets not forget the additional lender’s checks and requirements.
+Having been in the industry for over 23+ years, I have seen the workload for brokers increased dramatically.
+There are now extra compliance checks, additional money laundering checks, and lets not forget the additional lender’s checks and requirements.
 I used to be able to do everything myself, I now have 3 staff just doing paperwork.
-Yet some clients don’t appreciate or even know this part, the lenders still pay brokers roughly the same procuration fees as they have done for the last 20 odd years?
+Yet some clients don’t appreciate or even know this part, the lenders still pay brokers roughly the same procuration fees as they have done for the last 20-odd years?

-Have you ever stopped to think what is actually involved with a house purchase or remortgage?
+Have you ever stopped to think about what is actually involved with a house purchase or remortgage?

 It’s not a simple phone call to the broker or lender and the deal is done.
 Most of the work is done behind the scenes to successfully get a case through for a client.
 For the client, it may seem like an ‘easy’ case and granted some are slightly easier than others, mainly from the broking side, not necessarily from the processing side, but they all take a minimum amount of effort from the broker and their team to get it through.